epfl-ada/ada-2020-project-milestone-p3-p3_improvise-adapt-overcome/README.md

 ### Methods
 Data wrangling : clean up the happiness dataset to be able to work with and import it correctly to the Python framework.<br/>
 Data collection : Merge the two datasets (Tesco + happiness)<br/>
-Establish what is a healthy diet according to the WHO and attribute a “heatlhy” score to each geographic area.<br/>
+Establish what is a healthy diet and attribute a “heatlhy” score to each geographic area.<br/>
-Data analysis: Perform two correlations: one between the different nutrients and entropy with the happiness score and another one between the health score and the happiness score.
-This will allow us to see if the happiness score depends on a healthy diet or on a specific nutrient.<br/>
-We will then confirm our results by fitting different types of regression (linear, gaussian regression,...) and see if there is a correlation between the ones that have the highest correlation with happiness  and the happiness score.
+Data analysis: - Spearman rank correlations between well-being and healthy scores, nutrients and food categories.
+               - Regression to predict well-being as a function of healthy scores, nutrients and food categories.
+               - Train a random forest classifier to predict happy and unhappy areas.

 ### Proposed timeline
 Week1: merge datasets and find characteristics of a healthy diet<br/>